We align with numerous charters that support and advance our sustainability goals.

 The Three Percent Club is a collaboration of governments, the private sector, and financial institutions that commit to working together to put the world on a path to 3% annual efficiency improvement.

 U.S. Department of Energy (DOE) Better Buildings, Better Plants Challenge provide transparency around their market-leading strategies, actions, and results to help other organizations replicate their success.
 To date, over 40 leading industrial organizations have stepped up to the Better Buildings, Better Plants Challenge.
 The DOE Better Buildings, Better Plants partners have saved more than $5.3 billion in cumulative energy costs, representing approximately 12% of the U.S. manufacturing energy footprint.

 WEConnect International certifies and connects women-owned businesses to global, corporate buyers.

-An organization of more than 3,951 groups — including businesses, mayors, county executives, universities, faith groups and investors — that have committed to standing by the Paris Climate Agreement and working to meet its goals.
+We Are Still In is an organization of more than 3,900 businesses, mayors, county executives, universities, faith groups, and investors that have committed to standing by the Paris Climate Agreement and working to meet its goals.

 We Mean Business: Commitment to Reduce Short-Lived Pollutant Emissions is a coalition of companies that agree to include measurement of HFCs in their GHG accounting and reduce emissions of short-lived climate pollutants (SLCPs).
 We also engage stakeholders in supply chains to reduce SLCPs, promote best practices, and showcase successful efforts.

 We Mean Business: Adopt a Science-Based Emissions Reduction Target leads businesses to recognize the opportunity – and the imperative – to be part of the zero-carbon transition.
 By setting bold, science-based emissions reduction targets, companies can futureproof growth by ensuring their plans for carbon reduction meet the level of ambition needed to limit the increase in global average temperature in line with the goals of the Paris Agreement.